 The Daws Hill reference group was set up in September 2011 to act as a channel for communications and member and community involvement.
 The group was made up of local councillors and representatives from the Daws Hill Residents Association; the Fair Ridge, Foxleigh and Spinney Residents Association, the Flackwell Heath Residents Association, the Heart of Ryemead Community Association, Little Marlow and Chepping Wycombe Parish Councils, and the High Wycombe Society.
-Notes of the meetings of the reference group are available to download below.

 DHRA applications for neighbourhood area and neighbourhood forum

 In April 2012 DHRA made an application to be designated as a neighbourhood forum, in accordance with the Neighbourhood Planning (General) Regulations 2012.
 They also applied to designate a neighbourhood area.
 On 10 September 2012 our Cabinet agreed to designate a neighbourhood area, covering a reduced area from the one applied for.
-We have also formally designated the Daws Hill Residents Association as the 'neighbourhood forum' for that area.
+We also formally designated the Daws Hill Residents Association as the 'neighbourhood forum' for that area.

 On 24 October 2012 the Council was notified by Leigh Day & Co, solicitors acting for the Daws Hill Neighbourhood Forum (DHNF), of a prospective application for Judicial Review of the Council's decision which determined the extent of the area for neighbourhood planning at Daws Hill.

 The Council, having considered the grounds of challenge, concluded that the points in issue remain the same as when Cabinet took the decision in September and that the challenge has not brought forward any substantive new issues or considerations which require the Cabinet to review its decision.